canaryio/canary/cmd/canaryd/README.md

 * `MANIFEST_URL` - ref to a JSON document describing what needs to be monitored
 * `PUBLISHERS` - an explicit list of pubilshers to enable, defaulting to `stdout`
 * `DEFAULT_SAMPLE_INTERVAL` - interval rate (in seconds) for targets without a defined interval value, defaults to 1 second.
+* `RAMPUP_SENSORS` - When set to 'yes', configure a delayed start for each target sensors, with the delay based on an even division of DEFAULT_SAMPLE_INTERVAL by the target index.
+This assists with performance for large numbers of targets.
+This will cause all targets to be measured within one full DEFAULT_SAMPLE_INTERVAL when starting.

 ## Manifest